mtimani/StudLicensing/README.md

 ## 📖 Documentation

-To start, check the [Installation](../../wiki/2.-Installation) page and the [Recommended User Guide](../../wiki/3.-User-Guide-‐-With-Docker-‐-Recommended) that describes the usage of the StudLicensing software.
+To start, check the [Installation](../../wiki/2.-Installation) page and the [Usage](../../wiki/3.-Usage) page that describes the usage of the StudLicensing software.